Trading Sessions

 Retail traders often love the Asian session (Tokyo/Sydney) because the charts look "calm" and predictable.
 This is a fatal miscalculation.
 What looks like a calm market is actually a vacuum of liquidity.

 When institutional volume dries up, the order book becomes incredibly thin.
 In this environment, it takes very little capital to manipulate price.
 This is exactly when algorithmic bots hunt for retail Stop Losses.
+Conversely, smart automated systems like EA Automatic exploit these exact quiet periods using strict spread filters to avoid the rollover trap.

 The Spread Expansion Trap